Skip to main content

 Fundamentals

-The question of whether an employer can penalize you for your spouse’s decision about a touches a sensitive nerve.
+The question of whether an employer can penalize you for your spouse’s decision about a health screening touches a sensitive nerve.
 It is the point where corporate wellness initiatives intersect with the deep privacy of your family’s health.
 The answer, from a regulatory standpoint, is direct.

 Federal rules permit an employer to apply a financial penalty, typically through a higher insurance premium, if a spouse covered by your health plan declines to participate in a wellness screening.
 This situation moves beyond a simple workplace policy; it becomes a dialogue about personal health data and the boundaries of corporate influence on your family’s choices.